sj-piano/ethereum-smart-contract-toolset/README.md

 Store it in the `user-config.env` file as `ETHEREUM_MAINNET_ADDRESS`.

-Store it in the `my-data` directory in a new file called `ethereum-mainnet-address.txt`.
+Store it in the `user-data` directory in a new file called `ethereum-mainnet-address.txt`.

 Now, export the corresponding private key from Metamask, using the following guide: